 “But the Advocate, the Holy Spirit, whom the Father will send in my name, will teach you all things and will remind you of everything I have said to you.”
 (John 14:26)

 As we study the bible, our primary source of God’s communication to us, the Holy Spirit not only leads us through the word but causes us to understand too.
 He teaches us from the word, shows us how to apply it to our lives, and even reminds us of the word of God when we have forgotten.
+In this way, all the wisdom of Christ is available to us.
 If you have ever had a verse drop into your heart at just the right time, that is the Holy Spirit reminding you and giving you a word to help you through a season.
 God is continually communicating with us, and the Holy Spirit helps us to understand His mind, heart and hear His voice.
-This help is God the Father talking to us through the Word of Jesus, facilitated by the Holy Spirit.

 “For this reason, since the day we heard about you, we have not stopped praying for you.
 We continually ask God to fill you with the knowledge of his will through all the wisdom and understanding that the Spirit gives, “ (Col 1:9)